GeekTrainer/learn-django/Module4/Module4_Unit5.md

 ]
 ```

-After registering the paths in the app we now have to register the app paths in the project.
-Go to the project **mydjangoproject** and find the **urls.py** file to enter the below code under comments `# [TODO]: add include to the list of imports` and `# [TODO]: Add the below line to create the URLconf for the project`.
+By adding this file we have now registered the paths of the app, but in order for it to work correctly we now have to register the app paths in the project.

+1. Go to the project **adoptadog** and find the **urls.py** file to enter the below code under comments `# [TODO]: add include to the list of imports` and `# [TODO]: Add the below line to create the URLconf for the project`.

 ```python
 # [TODO]: Add include to the list of imports